beatful-discordbot/website/README.md

-# website
-Beatful's Official Website is now Open-Source!
+# Beatful's Official Website!
+This beatful website is fully open source and is accessible to anyone on the internet :)
+Link of Beatful Website: https://beatful-discordbot.github.io/website/home